CornerstoneII/Building-with-Responsive-Design/README.md

 - Github: [@enkog](https://github.com/enkog)
 - Twitter: [@enkodes](https://twitter.com/enkodes)

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!

+Feel free to check the issues page.

-Show your support
+## Show your support
 Give a ⭐️ if you like this project!

+## Acknowledgments
+Microverse for showing the way for this project to happen

-📝 License
+## 📝 License
 This project is MIT licensed.